 Accommodation: A typical small hotel.
 2 bathrooms are shared by the 5 rooms.
 The very friendly owner serves delicious food in his welcoming little restaurant.

 Today’s walk is a long climb up to Monte Forato (1223m) and its amazing views of the Versilia region and towards the Mediterranean, the woods and Apuane villages below.
 There are two options from here: either an easy ascent or a longer footpath to Monte Forato, a splendid natural arch.
-There is a great view of Procinto with its perpendicular rock-face and Monte Nono from here.
+There is a great view of Procinto with its perpendicular rock-face and Monte Nona from here.
 Continue until just under the Pania, which from below is rather breathtaking, then descend along a footpath by abandoned houses to Fornovolasco.
 Ascent 974m / Descent 956m.

 Begin the day with a short walk around Fornovolasco, then onward to visit the famous Grotta del Vento, with its internal lakes, stalagmites and stalactites.
 After lunch you could use the maps to follow an easy strada bianca offering gorgeous views of the Turrite river, and Trassilico.
 Return to Fornovolasco.
 Distance varies depending on where you go, but it is meant to be an easy day because tomorrow is the hardest day.

 If the weather is good and you are up for a hard day we recommend the ascent of Pania della Croce (1860m), with a 1400m difference in altitude.
 This 9-11 hour walk involves a reasonably tough ascent, but the reward is definitely worth the effort in the view over the sea, the marble quarries, the Apennines and the Apuanes.
 This view is yours only if you reach the summit (and the weather is kind)!
-The way winds up on a good footpath with sometimes stunning views; it makes its way up through pleasant woods to Piglionico, which has a chapel dedicated to the Partisans who fell in the area.
+The way winds up on a good footpath with sometimes stunning views; it makes its way up through pleasant woods to Piglionico, which has a chapel dedicated to the Partisans who fell in the area during World War 2.
 A footpath takes you to the beech forest boundary, where, in a basin between the two summits, Pania Secca and Pania della Croce, you find Rifugio Rossi.
 Another hour’s walk will take you to either of the two summits, but the view from Pania della Croce is much more pleasing.
-Descent to Rifugio Rossi and onto the 11th century hermitage of Eremo di Calomini, with its community of monks for your overnight stay.
+Descent to Rifugio Rossi and onto the 11th century hermitage of Eremo di Calomini, with its community of monks.
 Ascent 1663m / Descent 1789m.
 As part of the route up and down is the same this day can readily be shortened especially if the weather is closing in.
 There is also a shorter alternative today following the Valley of the Turrite River, once again with good views.

 You will pass through Gallicano, although perhaps not as attractive as the other villages on the route there is, a neo-gothic aqueduct and a beautiful Roman church - worth a visit.
 Some people have taken bus from Gallicano to the attractive town of Barga and then walked back to Fornaci di Barga. (approx 6 km extra).
-Or they have taken the bus from Gallicano to Fornacci de Barga.
+Or they have taken the bus from Gallicano to Fornaci de Barga.
 Options are provided with your route notes.

 Accommodation: Return to the same hotel used at the beginning of the tour.